omry/omegaconf/docs/source/usage.rst

 The merge flag controls the behavior if the input is a dict or a list.
 If it's true, those are merged instead of being assigned.
-The force_add flag ensures a the path is created even if it will result in insertion of new values into struct nodes.
+The force_add flag ensures that the path is created even if it will result in insertion of new values into struct nodes.

 .. doctest::